websterday/websterday-ext/README.md

-Bookmarks Ext
+Websteday Ext
 ============

 > Save your links for later

-Bookmarks Ext is a Chrome extension to save all the sites where you browse.
+Websteday Ext is a Chrome extension to save all the sites where you browse.
 It is part of a global project divided in three parts.

 The other parts are available at :

-Bookmarks Front - The front end part of the project (not yet available)
+[Websterday](https://github.com/websterday/websterday.git) - The front end part of the project

-[Bookmarks WS](https://github.com/skurty/bookmarks-ws) - The REST API to save the linkss and set the destination folder
+[Websterday WS](https://github.com/websterday/websterday-ws.git) - The back end part with a REST API

 ## Features

-This extension will take each url to save it with the Bookmarks WS.
+This extension will take each url to save it with the Websterday WS.
 It'll also provide you the way to define the folder where you want to save it.